japila-books/spark-sql-internals/docs/declarative-pipelines/GraphRegistrationContext.md

 `GraphRegistrationContext` is a registry of [tables](#tables), [views](#views), and [flows](#flows) in a dataflow graph.

+`GraphRegistrationContext` is required to create a new [SqlGraphRegistrationContext](SqlGraphRegistrationContext.md).

 ## Creating Instance

 `GraphRegistrationContext` takes the following to be created: